SidRoberts/centum/docs/components/router/middlewares.md

 # Middlewares

 We already know about Route Groups but we haven't used them yet in a meaningful way.
-The main purpose of Route Groups is to be able to assign a Middleware to a collection of Routes easily.
+The main purpose of Route Groups is to be able to easily assign a Middleware to a collection of Routes.

+Middlewares must implement [`Centum\Interfaces\Router\MiddlewareInterface`](https://github.com/SidRoberts/centum/blob/development/src/Interfaces/Router/MiddlewareInterface.php) and require only one public method:

+- `check(Centum\Interfaces\Http\RequestInterface $request): bool`

 By returning `false` in a Middleware, the Router will ignore that Group and then continue checking the following Groups.

-A common use case for Middlewares is to use different Routes for visitors that are logged in and visitors that are not:
+A common use case for Middlewares is to use different Routes for visitors that are logged in and visitors that are not.
+First, we need to create a Middleware to check if the user is logged in:

 ```php
 namespace App\Web\Middlewares;